NIST vs. ISO –What You Need To Know

 NIST developed the CSF for private sector organizations as a roadmap for recognizing and standardizing controls and procedures.
 Most of these have been addressed and copied into other frameworks.
 The CSF complements but does not support different security standards.

-Implementing the NIST CSF is an excellent place to start if you want to improve your cybersecurity on a budget.
+Implementing the NIST CSF is an excellent starting point for improving your cybersecurity on a budget.

 Using the NIST CSF